 - Heart failure

-From minor issues to catastrophic medical emergencies, making the decision to use meth is no different than playing a game of Russian roulette.
+From minor cardiovascular effects to catastrophic medical emergencies, making the decision to use meth is no different than playing a game of Russian roulette.
 Every study conducted on the drug has made a definitive point about methamphetamine use: There is no “safe” amount of meth that can be ingested.

 Because of the variable chemicals that are typically included in a “cooked” batch of meth, (including battery acid, drain cleaner, lantern fuel and antifreeze), putting this substance in your body is no different than drinking a toxic cocktail of whatever chemicals are sitting under your kitchen sink right now.

-Given what chemicals are in meth, it’s no surprise that anyone struggling with meth addiction is subjecting their body to increasing damage.
+Given what chemicals are in meth, it’s no surprise that methamphetamine abusers are subjecting their body to increasing damage.
 But understanding just how bad meth can affect your heart is a staggering reality.

-Cardiovascular disease represents the second-leading cause of death among meth addicts, following only accidental overdoses.
-This is because meth causes your blood vessels to constrict and spasm, induces dangerous spikes in your blood pressure and rewires your heart’s electrical system entirely.
+Cardiovascular disease represents the second-leading cause of sudden death among meth addicts, following only accidental overdoses.
+This is because meth causes blood vessel spasms, induces dangerous spikes in your blood pressure and rewires your heart’s electrical system entirely.

 Eye-Opening Findings on How Meth Affects the Heart

-Thanks to extensive research on how meth addiction affects an individual’s health, we now know the following impacts of meth abuse:
+Thanks to extensive research on how meth addiction affects an individual’s health, we now know the following methamphetamine related effects on heart: